 A fundamental strategy to employ to lessen the chance of distracted driving is to avoid multitasking.
 This includes talking on the phone, adjusting the radio, or even texting.
 Eating and drinking should also be avoided while operating a commercial truck.
 Texting and driving a commercial truck will not only get you a ticket, but is also 23 times more likely to be involved in a safety-critical event.

 Studies show that drivers are 6 times more likely to become involved in a critical even when dialing a cell phone.
 The FMCSA has also passed rules restricting how a cellphone can be dialed by a trucker.

 A second key strategy to utilize to lessen the risk of distracted driving is to maintain a sharp focus.
 A big rig operator needs to avoid anything that takes the focus off driving.
 This means actively scanning the road, including taking advantage of a truck’s mirrors.

 Adjust Before Starting to Drive

 As noted previously, eating and drinking should be avoided while driving.
 In addition, a driver should eat healthy snacks before and after a trip.
-In addition, snacking can occur when breaks are taking while driving, during breaks for fueling and other purposes.
+In addition, snacking can occur when breaks are taken while driving, during breaks for fueling, and for other purposes.

 Driving While Fatigued